ahwillia/netrep/README.md

 This repo implements [*metrics*](https://en.wikipedia.org/wiki/Metric_(mathematics)) that quantify the representational dissimilarity between networks.
 Metrics, in essence, are distance functions that satisfy the [triangle inequality](https://en.wikipedia.org/wiki/Triangle_inequality).
 If we record the activity of `K` networks, we can compute all pairwise distances and collect them into a `K × K` distance matrix.
 The triangle inequality ensures that all of these distance relationships are, in some sense, self-consistent.
 This self-consistency enables us to apply off-the-shelf algorithms for clustering and dimensionality reduction, which are available through many open-source packages such as [scikit-learn](https://scikit-learn.org/).

-Neuroscientists may be interested in seeing our [**7 minute summary on youtube**](https://www.youtube.com/watch?v=Lt_Vo-tQcW0), which was made for the [Cosyne 2021 conference](http://www.cosyne.org/).
+We recently recorded a [**7 minute summary on youtube**](https://www.youtube.com/watch?v=Lt_Vo-tQcW0) for the [Cosyne 2021 conference](http://www.cosyne.org/).
 We are currently preparing a paper that considers applications of these methods in deep learning.

 <a href="https://www.youtube.com/watch?v=Lt_Vo-tQcW0"><img src="https://user-images.githubusercontent.com/636625/109397634-7b3ad400-78ec-11eb-8feb-40e0bd00ac7f.png" alt="Short Summary" style="width:42px;height:42px;"></a>